laoban-dev/laoban-dev.github.io/docs/laoban/SCRIPTS.md

 Setting 'inLinksOrder' means that the links in the projectDetails are used to determine the order in which things are executed

-This can be seen using '-g | --generationPlan' as an option.
-This behavior can also be forced on any command by selecting -l, --links
+This can be seen using `-g | --generationPlan` as an option.
+This behavior can also be forced on any command by selecting `-l, --links`